Support our Research

 In 2016 Professor Krentz assumed the role of Director from Professor Paul Trayhurn, who had been acting as interim Director since 2015.
 Professor Krentz is a senior endocrinologist and clinical scientist with expertise in diabetes, clinical metabolic research, and knowledge of early phase development of new drugs and devices for diabetes.
 Professor Krentz has a track record of translational research in diabetes that has resulted in changes to clinical practice.

-Dr Tadayyon has recently joined Clore Life Sciences as Deputy Director after a successful career in diabetes drug discovery and drug development.
+Dr Tadayyon has recently joined Clore Life Sciences as Deputy Director after a successful career in diabetes drug discovery and drug development, in particular co-discovery, pre-clinical development and early clinical assessment of the anti-diabetic DPP-4 inhibitor linagliptin.
 Dr Tadayyon was involved in the identification of GPR40 as a potential target for type 2 diabetes and supported efforts to characterize the role of orexins and other peptides in appetite and body weight regulation.
-A major focus for Dr. Tadayyon, who will be accorded an appropriate academic title, will be on developing new relationships with the biopharmaceutical industry
+A major focus for Dr Tadayyon will be on developing new relationships with the biopharmaceutical industry.

 Our focus is encompassed by 3 research themes, which highlight our combined basic research, drug discovery and clinical expertise.
 The aim of our pre-clinical research is to inform drug development and enhance underlying biological understanding.
 Through interaction with the Medical School and our long-standing academic, clinical and pharmaceutical collaborations we are translating our key research themes into clinical studies and ultimately therapeutics.

 - Biomedical Informatics and Digital Health Technology